jjdub7/woke/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of remaining focused on the continued forward progress of society, we as contributors and maintainers pledge to making participation in our project and our community and our work a politically-unburdoned experience for everyone; regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation, there are more relevant and adequate forums to present and discuss these topics from a socio-political standpoint.

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
+Examples of behavior that contributes to creating a productive environment
 include:

-* Using welcoming and inclusive language
+* Using straightforward language to convey topics to the broadest possible audience
-* Being respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and experiences so long as they are on-task
-* Gracefully accepting constructive criticism
+* Gracefully accepting constructive work-related criticism
-* Focusing on what is best for the community
+* Focusing on what is best for the project, per a clearly-defined set of technical standards
-* Showing empathy towards other community members
+* Showing empathy towards other community members, but asserting boundaries as necessary

 Examples of unacceptable behavior by participants include: